Fabletics: History

-Fabletics launched in 2013, and was co-founded by Adam Goldenberg, Don Ressler, Ginger Ressler, and Kate Hudson.
-In 2015, under the umbrella of fashion incubator TechStyle Fashion Group, Fabletics was its fastest-growing label.
+Fabletics launched in 2013 and was co-founded by Adam Goldenberg, Don Ressler and Ginger Ressler.
+In 2015, Fabletics collaborated with Kate Hudson to launch their first celebrity-inspired line which proved to be a success; Hudson owns 20 percent.
+With both Hudson's Line and the Fabletics brand being under the umbrella of fashion incubator TechStyle Fashion Group, Fabletics quickly became its fastest-growing label.
 At its locations, Fabletics stocks apparel based on analytics of its online trends.
 The company added collections for dresses and swimwear in the spring of 2017.
 In September 2017, Fabletics announced its first line of official footwear including slip-ons, lifestyle sneakers, and workout shoes.
 In 2020, Fabletics announced that it had surpassed $500 million in annual revenue and has more than 2 million VIP members.

 In April 2020, Fabletics expanded to menswear, signing Kevin Hart as an investor and the face of the new brand.
 In March 2021, Fabletics released its Fabletics Fit app, which has hundreds of on-demand workouts, meditations and other content.
 Fabletics VIP members can access the app as part of the program, but nonmembers must pay $14.95 per month.
 The company expanded into loungewear in 2021 and has since launched a velour capsule with actress Vanessa Hudgens.
 Fabletics was named to Newsweek's Best Customer Service List of 2022.
 In January 2022, Fabletics announced that Kate Hudson would be transitioning from principal face of the brand to an advisory role.

-In May 2022, they launched a tennis line for both men and women.
+In May 2022, Fabletics launched a tennis line for both men and women.

 Locations

 In the fall of 2015, Fabletics expanded to brick and mortar retail with its first store in Bridgewater, New Jersey.
 Since then Fabletics has opened over 73 North American stores and expanded into Europe.
 In October 2021, Fabletics opened its first non-US store in Berlin which was followed the company's first UK store, an experiential pop-up, on London's Regent Street.
 The London and Berlin stores bring Fabletics to 75 stores worldwide.
 Fabletics was one of few retailers to avoid layoffs during the Covid-19 pandemic, and shifted retail staff to "omni-associates" during this time.
 Fabletics has developed and deployed OmniSuite, a proprietary, cloud-based enterprise retail platform, in all of its stores.
 OmniSuite combines e-commerce, POS and order management solutions with back-office systems, and is utilized in all Fabletics retail locations.
 As of 2020, Fabletics has established carbon neutrality at all of its stores, transitioned away from plastic shipment bags to recycled, biodegradable and reusable polybags and launched an eco-conscious capsule for Earth Day 2020 made entirely from recycled or upcycled materials.
 The company expanded into retail resale with ThredUp, in 2021.

-In May 2022, they opened a new location in Valencia, CA.
+In May 2022, the company opened a new location in Valencia, California.